zowe/docs-site/docs/user-guide/installandconfig.md

 ## Installation roadmap

-Installing Zowe involves several steps that you must complete in the appropriate sequence.
+Installing Zowe involves several steps that you must complete in the order listed.
 Review the following table that presents the task-flow for preparing your environment and installing and configuring Zowe before you begin the installation process.

 | Tasks | Details
 | --- | ---
 | 1.
-Review the pre-installation preparation information and prepare your environment to meet the installation prerequisites. | See [Planning for installation of Zowe z/OS components](#12-planning-for-installation-of-zowe-z-os-components) and [System requirements](systemrequirements.md).
+Review the pre-installation planning information and prepare your environment to meet the installation prerequisites. | See [Planning the installation of Zowe z/OS components](#planning-the-installation-of-zowe-z-os-components) and [System requirements](systemrequirements.md).
 | 2.
 Allocate enough space for the installation. |  The installation process requires approximately 1 GB of available space.
 Once installed on z/OS, API Mediation Layer requires approximately 150MB of space, and the Zowe Application Framework requires approximately 50 MB of space before configuration.
 Zowe CLI requires approximately 200 MB of space on your computer.
 | 3.
 Download the installation files and install components of Zowe. | To install Zowe runtime on z/OS, see [Installing the Zowe runtime on z/OS](install-zos.md). <br/> To install Zowe CLI on a computer, see [Installing Zowe CLI](cli-installcli.md).
 | 4.
 (Optional) Troubleshoot problems that occur during installation. | See [Troubleshooting](../troubleshoot/troubleshooting.md).

 To uninstall Zowe, see [Uninstalling Zowe](uninstall.md).

-## Planning for installation of Zowe z/OS components
+## Planning the installation of Zowe z/OS components

 The following information is required during the installation process of API Mediation Layer and Zowe Application Framework.
 Make the decisions before the installation.